 On December 10, 1815, former French Emperor Napoleon Bonaparte moved to Longwood House on the British island of St. Helena.
 He was confined there until his death, five and half years later.
-Longwood House is where the opening chapter of Napoleon in America takes place.
-You can read that chapter here.
 What did Napoleon think of Longwood?

 Satisfied at first

 Napoleon arrived, as a British prisoner, at St. Helena in October 1815 with such little advance notice that there had not been time to prepare a secure long-term residence for him (see my post about Napoleon’s arrival at St. Helena).
 The island’s East India Company governor, Colonel Mark Wilks, recommended Longwood House – a rambling one-story farmhouse that was serving as a summer residence for the island’s lieutenant-governor Colonel John Skelton and his wife.
 Longwood lay on a windswept plateau about five miles from the island’s main settlement of Jamestown.
-It had the advantages of being isolated, clear of large vegetation and thus easy to keep an eye on, and near a plain called Deadwood, where the regiment guarding Napoleon could live.
+It had the advantages of being isolated and clear of large vegetation, and thus easy to keep an eye on.
+It was also near a plain called Deadwood, where the regiment guarding Napoleon could live.